The Big Guide to a Swedish Easter

 Easter Egg with candy

-There are a couple of stores where you can still get a traditional Swedish Easter Egg and fill it with candy:
+There are a couple of stores where you can get a traditional Swedish Easter Egg and fill it with candy:

 Bon Bon – a Swedish Candy co